harrywang/harrywang.github.io/_posts/2023-02-18-finetune-sd.md

 I record the issues and solutions below in case you need them:

-- when you use Performance Wizard, some training parameters might be wrong, which causes issues, such as [Step Ratio of Text Encoder Training value empty](https://github.com/d8ahazard/sd_dreambooth_extension/issues/996), batch size set to non-integer, etc.
+- when you use Performance Wizard, some training parameters might be wrong, which can cause issues, such as [Step Ratio of Text Encoder Training value empty](https://github.com/d8ahazard/sd_dreambooth_extension/issues/996), batch size set to non-integer, etc.

 - [Fresh new model with Lora model list empty](https://github.com/d8ahazard/sd_dreambooth_extension/issues/802) - make sure to reload setting after changing the json file.